bbauska/Coursera-Bootstrap/README.md

 ### node_modules

--   Now do a commit of your project folder to the Git repository with the message \"Initial Setup\".
+-   Now do a commit of your project folder to the Git repository with the message "Initial Setup".
 You will be doing a commit of your project at the end of each exercise so that you retain the completed files of each exercise.